Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 - Basilica de la Sagrada Familia: This still-under-construction church is the most famous thing to see in Barcelona.
 It was designed by Catalan architect Antoni Gaudí, who is buried in the church’s crypt and also designed many other popular attractions in Barcelona.
 The Sagrada Familia is without a doubt his most famous work and an absolute must to visit.
 Be sure to purchase tickets that include both the Sagrada Família and Towers!
 These come with an app audio guide and will set you back €36 per person.
 Definitely purchase your tickets in advance online from the official site during high season, as certain time slots do sell out.

 - Parc Güell: If you’ve ever seen the Cheetah Girls 2, or had anyone on your social media study abroad in Barcelona, this is that mosaic park!
 This UNESCO World Heritage site is a can’t-miss thing to do in Barcelona and – surprise, surprise – was designed by Antoni Gaudí.
-You can buy tickets, which are €10, ahead of time from the official site to ensure you get a time slot that works for your schedule.
+You can buy tickets, which are €18, ahead of time from the official site to ensure you get a time slot that works for your schedule.

 - Gràcia: On your way back towards the historical center from Parc Güell, get lost through one of Barcelona’s most beloved neighborhoods.
 Gràcia is a lot mellower than the touristy parts of town, but is home to many less-popular Gaudí works.

 - Casa Milà: Casa Mila is the last private residence designed by Antoni Gaudí.
-You can enter this UNESCO World Heritage site for €25 if you buy tickets online from the official site, or for €3 more in person.
+You can enter this UNESCO World Heritage site for €29 if you buy tickets online from the official site, or for €2 more in person.
 But if you are short on time, even just admiring it from outside is worth the stop by!

 - Casa Batlló: Located not very far away at all from Casa Mila, Casa Batllo is yet another Antoni Gaudí masterpiece and UNESCO World Heritage site.
 Like Casa Mila, you can also enter.
-Tickets are €35 if you get your tickets online from the official site, or for €4 more in person.
+There are a few different ticket types that allow you to see more or less of the building.
+The lowest-level ticket type are usually €29 – €35 if you get your tickets online from the official site.
 Again, you can choose to just admire from outside if you find you are short on time.

 Day Three